munizao/bc2-configs/README.md

 ### `tests.js`

-Starter test file for writing unit tests
+Starter test file for that imports all other test files (in this example `file1.test.js` and `file2.test.js`).
+It also imports are test helper utilities.

 ### `html-equal.js`